mrcepid-rap/mrcepid-runassociationtesting/Readme.md

 1. Per-gene burden test summary statistics (`<file_prefix>.<chr>.SAIGE_OUT.SAIGE.gene.txt`).
 2. Per-variant burden test summary statistics (`<file_prefix>.<chr>.SAIGE_OUT.SAIGE.gene.txt_single`)

+And a single log-file for step_1: `<file_prefix>.SAIGE_step1.log`

-The headers should be self-explanatory, but please see the [SAIGE documentation](https://github.com/weizhouUMICH/SAIGE/wiki/Genetic-association-tests-using-SAIGE#output-files-3) if you need more information.
+The headers for the tab-delimited files should be self-explanatory, but please see the [SAIGE documentation](https://github.com/weizhouUMICH/SAIGE/wiki/Genetic-association-tests-using-SAIGE#output-files-3) if you need more information.
 This tool also outputs the null model file (i.e. the primary output from SAIGE step1_fitNULLGLMM to allow for downstream re-use).